COVID-19 and Scams in Canada

 How to Avoid Being Scammed?

-As with other fraudulent activities, it’s essential to be extra careful and embrace safe practices.
+As with other fraudulent activities and scams in Canada, it’s essential to be extra careful and embrace safe practices.
 Here are some tips for staying safe:

 - Be skeptical.
 Never share your details, including card or financial information by e-mail.